Are you planning on starting a business anytime soon?

-Do you have the best ideas but you can't find a way to settle on a fruitful strategy?
+Do you have the best ideas, but you can't find a way to settle on a profitable strategy?

 1. The Lean Startup by Eric Reis

 Many of today's business ideas are not good enough to compete with existing enterprises.
-People take foolish risks, they don't think of the consequences, and they eventually end up losing money they don't have.
+As a result, people take foolish risks, don't think of the consequences and eventually lose money they don't have.

-The Lean Startup is a self-help book for entrepreneurs committed to making a dream, an idea, or a mere concept, become a successful business.
+The Lean Startup is a self-help book for entrepreneurs committed to turning a dream, an idea or a mere concept into a successful business.

 The author describes a startup as an organization or entity devoted to crafting something uncertain.
 Every new business should have a goal, and that goal should be to stand out and grab people's undivided attention.